sailorjacob/neighbors/README.md

 ## Background
 - **Vine Beginnings**: Discovered Vine on day one in high school, grew a following with stop-motion animations, and learned the power of organic communities.
 - **Fooji Growth-Hacking**: Joined as the third member of Fooji, a startup originally about ordering food via Twitter emojis.
 My viral One Direction giveaway shaped its shift to a multi-million dollar ad model.
 - **Indiana University**: Studied advertising, where Michael Uslan (producer of *The Dark Knight*) taught me Hollywood’s billion-dollar adaptations for China—no ghosts allowed.

 ## Current Focus
 - Building **be-loved.app** to modernize non-emergency medical transportation.
-- Aspiring to join the Network School as a core team member, attending on July 1st, 2025.
+- Aspiring to build at the Network School, starting July 1st, 2025.

 ## Connect with Me
 - [GitHub](https://github.com/sailorjacob)